msa-em/guide-tem-simulation/main.md

 :::{figure} figures/probe.png
 :name: vis:probe

-:alt: (Link to visualization) Left The Fourier space initial wavefunction in Eq. .
-Right The real space probe at the specimen in Eq. .
+[(Link to visualization)](https://boiling-wildwood-85903.herokuapp.com/voila/render/probes.ipynb) **Left** The Fourier space initial wavefunction in [](#eq:fourier_probe). **Right** The real space probe at the specimen in [](#eq:realspace_probe).
 Start by considering the effect of changing just the aperture and energy.
 In real space, the probe forms the diffraction-limited Airy disk pattern; increasing the aperture or energy decreases the radius of the pattern.
 Notice that changing the energy shifts the maximum of the axes in Fourier space.
-This is because the simulation uses a fixed wavefunction sampling; hence the maximum simulated scattering angle is decreased when the energy is increased according to Eq. %s.
-Next, add some defocus.
-In Fourier space, the phase starts oscillating radially with a linearly decreasing period, the resulting probe grows and its radial intensity profile may have multiple peaks and valleys.
-Now try to decrease the aperture to include only the inner slowly varying part of the phase; the result is a smaller, more well-behaved probe.
-Next, add some spherical aberration and try to compensate by adding some defocus to flatten the phase inside the aperture resulting in a better probe.
-Lastly, make a large probe and observe the diffraction fringes from self-interaction.
-This is the issue that should be avoided by increasing the size of the unit cell, as described in section %s.

-[(Link to visualization)](https://boiling-wildwood-85903.herokuapp.com/voila/render/probes.ipynb) **Left** The Fourier space initial wavefunction in Eq. [(42)](#eq:fourier_probe). **Right** The real space probe at the specimen in Eq. [(44)](#eq:realspace_probe).
-Start by considering the effect of changing just the aperture and energy.
-In real space, the probe forms the diffraction-limited Airy disk pattern; increasing the aperture or energy decreases the radius of the pattern.
-Notice that changing the energy shifts the maximum of the axes in Fourier space.
 This is because the simulation uses a fixed wavefunction sampling; hence the maximum simulated scattering angle is decreased when the energy is increased according to Eq. [%s]().
 Next, add some defocus.
 In Fourier space, the phase starts oscillating radially with a linearly decreasing period, the resulting probe grows and its radial intensity profile may have multiple peaks and valleys.
 Now try to decrease the aperture to include only the inner slowly varying part of the phase; the result is a smaller, more well-behaved probe.
 Next, add some spherical aberration and try to compensate by adding some defocus to flatten the phase inside the aperture resulting in a better probe.
 Lastly, make a large probe and observe the diffraction fringes from self-interaction.
 This is the issue that should be avoided by increasing the size of the unit cell, as described in section [%s]().
 :::

 :::{figure} figures/probe_overlap.png
 :name: Fig:probe_overlap
 :align: center
-:alt: Estimating probe wraparound errors. - link to notebook

 **Estimating probe wraparound errors.** - [link to notebook](https://github.com/tem-elements/tem-elements/blob/main/notebooks/Probe_overlap.ipynb)
 :::

 Because STEM simulations can require long computation times, we often try to reduce the size of the simulation cell as much as possible.
 However, we must be careful to use a simulation cell large enough to hold the STEM probe.
 In particular, we need to consider the size of the probe throughout the full simulation cell volume.
 For an empty cell, the probe will have a maximum size at either the entrance or exit surface, depending on the probe defocus.

-Fig. [13](#Fig:probe_overlap) shows an interactive demo for testing the overlap of a STEM probe for different microscope parameters and cell dimensions.
+[](#Fig:probe_overlap) shows an interactive demo for testing the overlap of a STEM probe for different microscope parameters and cell dimensions.
 Try setting ...
 Note that this example only considers an empty cell volume.
 Atoms inside the simulation volume will scatter the electron beam, with heavier elements scattering electrons to higher angles.
 We recommend positioning individual STEM probes at the positions where the highest scattering is expected (for example directly on or adjacent to the thickest atomic columns), and carefully checking the dimensions of the probe at the exit surface.
 This is especially important for PRISM simulations, as the cropping box around the STEM probe can be significantly smaller than the full cell dimensions for high PRISM interpolation factors {cite:t}`ophus_fast_2017`.

 (imaging)=
 ### Imaging